 Neurochemicals are chemicals involved in our nervous system’s functioning.
 Accordingly, they transmit signals from neurons1, regulate thoughts, adjust emotions, promote growth, manage nervous system cell repair and play an important role in the cognitive process.

 One major type of neurochemical is the neurotransmitter.
 It transmits signals by crossing the synapses between neurons.
 For example, a very common neurotransmitter is glutamate, important in learning and memory.

-Another important neurotransmitter we all have is dopamine.
-It affects memory, motivation and voluntary motor control.
-Furthermore, our brains release dopamine to create pleasurable sensations.
+Another important neurotransmitter we all have is dopamine, It affects memory, motivation and voluntary motor control.
+Furthermore, our brains release dopamine in the nucleus accumbens to create pleasurable sensations.